9 Perennial Vegetables To Grow In The Garden

 - Plant next to something they can climb up (trellis, lamp post, etc)

-- Wait a season or two before harvesting so plants mature
+- Wait a season or two before harvesting, so plants mature

 The globe artichoke is another famous perennial that grows in an extremely interesting way.
-It looks almost like a large cactus, and takes a while to produce.
+It looks almost like a large cactus and takes a while to produce.
 As a large plant, you’ll want to make sure that you leave ample room in your garden for them, often putting them in their own dedicated bed as they’ll be around for quite a while.

-Harvest after a few years growth so they’re established – but don’t worry!
+Harvest after a few years of growth so they’re established – but don’t worry!
 Every year’s harvest is larger than the one before, so you’ll be reaping the benefits of your patience in a big way.

 - Consider placement carefully as they will be there for at least 5 years